Dissociated Vertical Deviation

 Vision therapy is a customized program of eye exercises, prescription lenses and/or prisms aimed at enhancing the eyes’ ability to work together to reduce the incidence of upward drift.

-If you or your child suspect you have it, or if you’ve already been diagnosed with DVD, contact Brain Vision Institute for assessment and customized treatment.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If you or your child suspect you have it, or if you’ve already been diagnosed with DVD, contact Brain Vision Institute for assessment and customized treatment.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.